openUC2/UC2-GIT/Readme.md

 ## Brief overview of documented setups

 ### Base Cube
-The basic cube can directly be printed using the [STL](./CAD/CUBE_Base/STL)-files or imported in Autodesks Inventor/Fusion360.
+The basic cube can directly be printed using the [STL](./CAD/CUBE_Base/STL)-files or imported in Autodesk's Inventor/Fusion360.
 Therefor we wrote a little tutorial which can be found [here](./CAD/CUBE_Base).

 A quick printing tutorial can be found here:
 [![UC2 YouSeeToo - How to print the base-cube?](./IMAGES/UC2_TutorialPrintYoutube.png)](https://www.youtube.com/watch?v=JswW8BexnC4&feature=youtu.be)